isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore</a></strong> (ENSING)
+<p><strong><a href="https://entomologysingapore.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Entomological Network of Singapore (ENSING)</a></strong> hopes
-hopes to showcase some of our insect variety and ways of life, and the threats they face.
+to showcase some of our insect variety and ways of life, and the threats they face.
 Insects perform a vital role in Singapore’s biodiversity, yet they are misunderstood and shunned.
-Look forward to insect specimens pinned for documentation by our members, guided walks to Punggol Waterway Point, and posters of research projects conducted by our members at our booth!</p>
+Look forward to insect specimens pinned for documentation by our members, guided walks to Punggol Waterway Point, and posters of research projects conducted by our members at our booth</p>
 </td>
 </tr>
 <tr>